installation

 Summary

-Solar panels are a practical and cost-effective upgrade for manufactured homes.
-The key step is a roof load assessment - most HUD-code roofs built after 1976 can support solar after a $200 - $500 engineering check, and ground-mount systems are an excellent alternative for homes where the roof can't.
-The 30% federal Residential Clean Energy Credit applies to owned manufactured homes whether on owned or leased land, reducing typical project costs from $14,000 - $18,000 to $9,800 - $12,600 for a double-wide.
-Manufactured homeowners often see some of the fastest solar payback periods of any housing segment because pre-solar energy costs are disproportionately high and system sizing requirements are modest.
+Solar is a practical, cost-effective upgrade for manufactured homes.
+The key step is a roof load assessment - most HUD-code roofs built after 1976 can carry solar after a $200 - $500 engineering check, and ground-mount is an excellent fallback where they can't.
+The 30% federal Residential Clean Energy Credit applies to owned manufactured homes on owned or leased land, cutting a typical double-wide project from $14,000 - $18,000 to $9,800 - $12,600.

 Frequently Asked Questions